 Why Does Volume Analysis Matter?

-• Volume tends to precede price
+• Volume often leads price movements

 Table: Volume-Based Indicators presented in this article